CharanMN7/proxima-adventures/README.md

 *   **Mod Loader:** NeoForge
 *   **Key Implementation:** Custom dimension, biome, blocks, sky rendering, and a procedure-driven system using `Player Tick Update` and `Player Persistent Variables` to manage the timed delivery of educational chat messages.

-**Hackathon Relevance:**

-This project merges creativity, space science education, and game development.
-It provides an interactive way for players to learn basic exoplanetary science concepts while exploring a visually distinct and engaging new world within Minecraft.
-It showcases the use of MCreator's procedural system to create dynamic, informative gameplay elements.

 **Future Ideas:**

 *   Adding spectacular auroral displays driven by intense stellar wind.